jcblw/run-in-browser/NOTES.md

 - Data transfer, It look like [ xws ]( https://github.com/substack/xhr-write-stream ) will be great for this, that is currently what browser-run uses.
 Some more investigation is need to see if it can support thing like blob data event though I dont know how that will work with our event patterns needed.

 - Writing scripts to page.
 I feel that the client script should accomidate this.
 Use the same messaging system as the one exposed to the user except have a special event that will evaluate code into a code block.

+- use shoe